-Set up in a thrift shop storage space in 2009, this civic-minded bakery churns out some of the South’s tastiest pies (while teaching area youths to bake).
-Among its best sellers is this pie made with Empire apples, which mature in September and October.
+Set up in a thrift shop storage space in 2009, the former Pie Lab in Greensboro, Alabama, churned out some of the South’s tastiest pies (while teaching area youths to bake).
+Among its best sellers was this pie made with Empire apples, which mature in September and October.

 What's in Season